 This job profile in no way states or implies that these are the only duties to be performed by the job holder.
 He/She will be required to follow any other instructions or perform any other duties as requested by his/her supervisor or manager.
 This is not meant to be an exhaustive list of job duties.
 Essential elements may change when necessary.

-Master's degree in Marriage and Family Therapy, Psychology, Social Work, Counseling, Gerontology, or a related field.
+Bachelor's degree in Marriage and Family Therapy, Psychology, Social Work, Counseling, Gerontology, or a related field.